marcoshsq/Python100DaysOfCode/README.md

 ## Final considerations:

-This challenge started on May 23, 2022.
+This challenge started on Jun 01, 2022.

 <div align="right">